What is an Atomic Swap?

 Cryptographic hash functions play an important role in the functioning of HTLCs.
 A hash function takes an input (or 'message') and returns a fixed-size string of bytes, typically a hash value.
 The critical properties of these functions are:

-In cryptocurrency atomic swaps, the hash function ensures that only the party with the correct preimage (the secret) can complete the transaction; this secures the swap.
+In atomic swaps, the hash function ensures that only the party with the correct preimage (the secret) can complete the transaction, thereby securing the swap.

 For an atomic swap to be possible, the two cryptocurrencies involved must support the same cryptographic hash functions and timelock functionalities.
-This cross-chain compatibility contributes to the swap's successful execution.
+This cross-chain compatibility enables the successful execution of the swap.
 Bitcoin and Litecoin, both of which use similar cryptographic primitives, are commonly used in atomic swaps.
 The compatibility ensures that HTLCs can be implemented on both blockchains and facilitates the cryptocurrency atomic swap.

 Communication protocols help coordinate the atomic transaction between the two parties.
 They manage the exchange of hashed secrets and other relevant information required for the HTLCs.
 The protocols ensure that both parties are synchronised and aware of the swap's progress and status.